-- 1. to draw a geological map of the area; - 2. to construct a geological cross section diagonally across the block; - if there were a rock exposure in the area, what the dip of the beds would be, and so which of these symbols would be most appropriate to add to the geological map: - + horizontal beds - + vertical beds (longest line parallel to the bedding) - direction of dip (arrow direction) and amount of dip (in degrees from the horizontal) of the beds
+- 1. to draw a geological map of the area; - to construct a geological cross section diagonally across the block; - if there were a rock exposure in the area, what the dip of the beds would be, and so which of the symbols above would be most appropriate to add to the geological map.